benyas1getachew/DHS/README.md

 Data generation writes ~1.2M order rows and takes a couple of minutes.
 The DuckDB file and seed CSVs are gitignored.

+## Performance notes

+`scripts/bench.py` times each query file against the warehouse, see `docs/benchmarks.md` for numbers from my laptop (they wander run to run, so run it yourself).
+DuckDB has no materialized views, so `src/optimization/summary_tables.sql` builds pre-aggregated summary tables instead.
+On this dataset the pre-agg is a modest win; it'd matter more with a bigger fact table.

+## Limitations

+DuckDB is great for a local single-file warehouse like this, but in a real setup you'd point dbt at Snowflake or BigQuery and let the warehouse handle concurrency and scale.
+The SCD load here also assumes the source hands you clean change events;
+no CDC, no late-arriving dedup beyond an exact-timestamp guard.
+The date dim has no holiday flags.
+Good enough to practice the modeling; not production.